ponderousmad/scrace-web/README.md

 Track editing is very rough, so is only visible in a debug build at the moment.
 If there is interest I might get around to exposing it.

 Automatically exported from code.google.com/p/scrace

+Since XNA is clearly dead at this point, one possibility is to try and turn this into an HTML5 game.